Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: Introduction

 where $\eta \in[0,1]$ is the stepsize and $\{\xi_m:m\geq 1\}$ are the independent increments of length $\eta$, i.e. $\xi_{m}:= L^\alpha_{(m+1)\eta}-L^\alpha_{m\eta}$.

+Let us provide here some background and practical motivation for our second application.
 The study of the Euler-Maruyama scheme of SDE has a long history in the probability and numerical analysis literature.
 In particular, the approximation of Euler-Maruyama scheme of SDE driven by L\'{e}vy noise has been extensively studied; see e.g. \cite{Janicki1996,Protter1997,Pamen2017,Mikulevicius2018,Kuhn2019,chenxu2023euler}.
 However, the majority of these works obtain an approximation error of Euler-Maruyama scheme on a fixed time interval $[0,T]$, and the approximation error often grows to infinity as $T\rightarrow\infty$.
 The recent applications of L\'{e}vy-driven SDE in the machine learning community reignite the interest of studying the Euler-Maruyama scheme.
 The L\'{e}vy-driven SDEs naturally appear in the following two scenarios in the machine learning applications.

 First, stochastic gradient descent (SGD) methods are one of the most popular algorithms for solving many optimization problems that arise in machine learning, especially deep learning.
 It has been numerically observed that the gradient noise often becomes heavy-tailed over iterations in deep learning practice \cite{csimcsekli2019heavy,pmlr-v97-simsekli19a,ht_sgd_quad}.
 Recent theoretical studies \cite{ht_sgd_quad, hodgkinson2020multiplicative} showed that heavy tails can arise in SGD even under surprisingly simple settings such as linear regression with Gaussian data.
 To better understand the effect of heavy-tails in SGD, one often approximates the gradient noise by $\alpha$-stable distributions, and L\'{e}vy-driven SDE arises naturally as the continuous limit as the stepsize goes to zero \cite{pmlr-v97-simsekli19a,nguyen2019first,simsekli2020hausdorff,raj2023algorithmic,raj2023general}.
 Such an approximation allows studies on the correlation of heavy-tailedness with generalization performance which is of key interest in machine learning \cite{pmlr-v97-simsekli19a,simsekli2020hausdorff,raj2023algorithmic,raj2023general}.